o-ikne/Trajectories-Clustering/README.md

 ### __Data__

-For the txt files used in this project, they are located in the folder `cabspottingdata` (1 file = 1 trajectory) which is available in this link: [link](https://drive.google.com/file/d/1VI9b0sF4Br3alozUtSsEP8tnboID0Xqc/view?usp=sharing)
+For the txt files used in this project, they are located in the folder `cabspottingdata` (1 file = 1 trajectory) which is available in this [link](https://drive.google.com/file/d/1VI9b0sF4Br3alozUtSsEP8tnboID0Xqc/view?usp=sharing).

 ### __Test-Driven Development (TDD) steps__